stellar/dashboard/README.md

 Once you've created a service account, add the service account key json file to the `gcloud` folder under the name `service-account.json`.
 An example json file shows what the file structure should look like.
+You also must update your .env file, `BQ_PROJECT_ID` should point to the project id associated with your gcloud service account.